4yn/iivx/README.md

 - Screws
   - 8x 4M self-tapping screws to attach main plate and bottom plate to beams
   - 9x 3M 12mm screws to mount rotary encoders

+## Software

+The arduino DUE works out of the box with mouse and keyboard functionality, and modifying the USB core libraries allows modifications to how the DUE behaves as a HID object.
+Modified core library files are found at /lib/USB/, replaces the files located at AppData\Local\Arduino15\packages\arduino\hardware\sam\1.6.4\cores\arduino\USB

 TODO: In-Program Documentation